 Which types of life insurance policies have a cash surrender value?

 Any permanent life insurance policy with a cash value component has a cash surrender value.
-Two of the most popular types of permanent life insurance include:
+These are some of the most popular types of permanent life insurance and how their cash value works.

 Term life insurance policies don’t have a cash value component, therefore they don’t have a cash surrender value, either.